Home Hacks: Your Complete Guide

 This hub was written with a specific reader in mind, and there's a good chance that's you.

 • Renters.
 Everything here leans toward reversible, damage-free fixes that won't cost you a security deposit.
+For renters, that starts with renter-safe storage that protects your deposit.
 No holes you can't patch, no permanent changes you'd have to explain at move-out.

 • Tight budgets.
 We assume you'd rather not spend, and we treat any purchase as something to justify, not the default answer.